 Coordinated and published by the Grassroots Institute, the Grassroots Journal of Natural Resources (GJNR) is an international journal dedicated to the latest advancements in natural resources throughout the world.
 The goal of this journal is to provide a platform for scientists, social scientists, policy analysts, managers and practitioners (on all academic and professional levels) all over the world to promote, discuss and share various new issues and developments in different arenas of natural resources.

 All manuscripts must be prepared in English and are subject to a rigorous and fair peer-review process.
-Generally, accepted papers will appear online within few weeks followed by printed hard copy.
+Generally, accepted papers will appear online within few weeks.
 The journal publishes original papers including but not limited to the following fields:

 Natural resources management and environment-related issues under the following streams and themes can be considered for publishing: